-The following discusses the Interview process for the Department:
+The following Interview process for the Department:

-- 1. Applicants meet with two faculty members for an interview. - 2.
-Applicants participate in a group exercise. - 3.
-Applicants write an essay. - 4.
-An applicant must meet a minimum score to be considered for admission. - 5.
-All applicants are notified of status in the process within 48 hours of interview day by email. - 6.
-If an applicant is denied to move further in the process, he or she may reapply the next semester the program accepts applicants.
+- 1. Applicants meet with one or two faculty members for an interview. - 2.
+An applicant must meet a minimum score to be considered for admission. - 3.
+All applicants are notified of status in the process within three business days of interview day by email. - 4.
+If an applicant is denied to move further in the process, the student may reapply the next semester the program accepts applicants.